 User Conference Cancellation Policy

-• Full conference refunds will be given if cancelled by midnight on June 20.
+• Full conference refunds will be given if cancelled before midnight on June 20.

-• Fifty percent refund will be given if cancelled by midnight on July 20.
+• Fifty percent refund will be given if cancelled before midnight on August 20.

 • No refunds will be issued for cancellations received after August 20.